On this page:

 Annual reporting obligations

-Annual reporting obligations related to environmental watering under Schedule 12 (parts of Matters 6, 9, 10 and 14) were delivered as required by October 2021.
-Victoria subsequently participated in interjurisdictional discussions intended to streamline the annual reporting process in future years.
+Annual reporting obligations related to environmental watering under Schedule 12 (parts of Matters 6, 9, 10 and 14) have been delivered as required.
+Victoria has also subsequently participated in interjurisdictional discussions intended to streamline the annual reporting process in future years.

 Our Catchments, Our Communities program